 Aside from that interesting clash of thematic overtones between screenwriter and director, a not so uncommon phenomenon in filmmaking, The Belko Experiment never made much of an impression on me upon first viewing — that initial reaction itself considered by most to be an underwhelming review — but in the time since I’ve noticed a peculiar cult-following of the movie online.
 I’m not sure whether this following predated the mixed critical reactions to the film or was a reaction to them, but either way The Belko Experiment’s undeserved “cult status” prompted me to publish my thoughts on this wannabe edgy, yet altogether unambitious thriller.

 Plentiful smaller weaknesses in direction or writing weaken the film further; for one, the movie was shot and takes place in Colombia, whose setting is emphasized throughout the story but has no impact whatsoever on its development, nor are the characters locals nor do they speak Spanish.
 This obscure focus on superfluous diegetic details feels either like vestigial remnants of Gunn’s script that McLean didn’t know what to do with, or was a function of trying to make the film’s shadowy corporate element feel more “realistic” — in a movie where pencil-pushers are bashing each other’s heads in with tape dispensers.
 Speaking of that shadowy corporate element, the ultimate source of The Belko Experiment’s ominous voice commanding people to commit atrocities is hamfisted and unnecessarily explained.
-The film’s epilogue is laughable and feels like the result of producer-oversight to undercut the movie’s dark ending and provide contrived setup for a possible sequel.
+The film’s epilogue is laughable, contrived, and feels like the result of producer-oversight to undercut the movie’s dark ending and justify a potential sequel.

-At the end of the day, I never would’ve anticipated studios or producers, let alone veritable auteurs, green-lighting so many (re: more than one) ultraviolent satires about office workplace cultures gone awry, but then again their prevalence indicates there must be an audience for them.
+I never would’ve anticipated studios or producers, let alone veritable auteurs, green-lighting so many (re: more than one) ultraviolent satires about office workplace cultures gone awry, but then again their prevalence indicates there must be an audience for them.
 People’s impatience with cramped office spaces past, present, and future has convinced artists that either (a) we are a hairs’ breadth away from animal brutality, (b) are mindless sheep at the command of autonomous, omniscient corporate overlords, or (c) our world is some combination of the two.
-Either way, while the premises of these films interest me, the bottom-line execution of most of them doesn’t; I would argue their primary appeal is dependent on one’s personal experience with their subject-matter, i.e. the white-collar office space.
 I’ll stick to the likes of Mike Judge’s Office Space, myself, as I believe I can understand the subtleties of another profession’s metaphorical pitfalls without characters bludgeoning each other to death.

 SUMMARY & RECOMMENDATION: I can admire director Greg McLean’s stylistic ambition and predisposition toward gory thrills, but his execution here of another filmmaker’s vision feels out of step and out of place.
 In fairness to the movie, this tonal mismatch is evident from the film’s comical marketing, but the end result is a movie that takes itself far too seriously with too little entertainment value.
 The gratuitous violence and self-righteous preaching feel like different movies and border on the tone of Oscar-bait at times, while both the film’s ending and setting make little sense.